 Methods

 Forty-eight UC patients were randomized to receive a single FMT or autologous transplant in colonoscopy.
-The primary endpoint was set to maintenance of remission; fecal calprotectin below 200 µg/g and the clinical Mayo score below three, throughout the 12-month follow-up.
-As secondary endpoints we recorded the patient’s quality of life, fecal calprotectin, blood chemistry and endoscopic findings at 12 months.
+The primary endpoint was set to the maintenance of remission, fecal calprotectin below 200 µg/g ,and a clinical Mayo score below three, throughout the 12-month follow-up.
+As secondary endpoints, we recorded the patient’s quality of life, fecal calprotectin, blood chemistry, and endoscopic findings at 12 months.

 Results

-The main endpoint was achieved by 13 out of 24 (54%) patients in the FMT group and by 10 out of 24 (41%) patients in the placebo group (logrank test, P = .660).
-Four months after the FMT the quality of life scores decreased in the FMT group as compared to the placebo (P = .017).
-In addition, the disease specific quality of life measure was higher in the placebo group as compared to the FMT in the same time point (P = .003).
-There were no differences in blood chemistry, fecal calprotectin or endoscopic findings among the study groups at 12 months.
+The main endpoint was achieved by 13 out of 24 (54%) patients in the FMT group and by 10 out of 24 (41%) patients in the placebo group (log-rank test, P = .660).
+Four months after FMT, the quality of life scores decreased in the FMT group when compared to the placebo group (P = .017).
+In addition, the disease-specific quality of life measure was higher in the placebo group than in the FMT group at the same time point (P = .003).
+There were no differences in blood chemistry, fecal calprotectin, or endoscopic findings among the study groups at 12 months.
 The adverse events were infrequent, mild, and distributed equally between the groups.

 Conclusion

-There were no differences in the number of relapses between the study groups in the 12 months follow- up.
+There were no differences in the number of relapses between the study groups at the 12-month follow- up.
 Thus, our results do not support the use of a single FMT for maintenance of remission in UC.

 ClinicalTrials.
 Gov, Trial registration number: NCT03561532.